 There were settlements here from 500 BC until the Spanish conquest, around 1540 AD.
 It covers an area of about 19 square kilometers, with somewhere around 8400 structures in the round enclave.
 It is believed there may have been a population of as many as 40,000 inhabitants, making it one of the largest cities of Mesoamerica.

 To reach the archaeological site, walk the winding path past ancient Maya stone sculptures.
-Enjoy the comprehensive and well-designed air-conditioned Museum of the Maya People, tracing the steps of the Maya from antiquity to the present.
-One of its highlights is a typical Maya house.
 Then follow the ecological path flanked by trees from the region, identified with their names.
 This will take you to the Temple of the Seven Dolls.

 The Temple of the Seven Dolls is also known as the Temple of the Sun, a square structure which was the focal point of the city.
 This second name may come from the phenomenon which takes place twice yearly, at the spring and fall equinoxes, when the rising sun is visible through one window and out the other, a tribute to the incredible mathematical knowledge of the Maya.
 The temple is connected to the rest of the site by a sacbé, or “white road,” so called because they were originally coated with white limestone, built over stone and rubble fill.